Up to 50% off sofas & mattresses — limited‑time deals.

 Who it is best for:

-• Apartment dwellers or families who want storage built into the seating.
+• Apartment dwellers or families who want storage built into the seating layout.

 • Shoppers prioritizing comfort and practicality at a lower starting price.

-• People who like a relaxed, sink-in seat over a structured sit.
+• People who prefer a relaxed, sink-in seat over a structured sit.

 Where it falls short:

-• Less structured look than Kenna, especially after heavy use.
+• The look is less structured than Kenna, especially after heavy use.

-• Cushion edges soften and can look rumpled if you don’t maintain them.
+• Cushion edges can look rumpled if you do not maintain them.

 Ivy 4-Seat Performance Fabric Modular Sectional Sofa